Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-The Nintendo Switch was the first console I embraced going digital with my games.
+The Nintendo Switch was the first handheld console I embraced going digital with my games.
 There’s something alluring about having your entire library installed and ready to play at any time.
-Sadly, that kind of luxury isn’t really an option on my Switch 2.

-Nintendo’s new console might have a seemingly generous 256GB of internal storage (more like around 230GB after accounting for system files), compared to the paltry 32GB of its predecessor and 64GB of the Switch OLED – but I used all of it up testing just a fraction of the Switch 2’s launch line-up.
+Nintendo’s latest console might have a seemingly generous 256GB of internal storage (more like around 230GB after accounting for system files), compared to the paltry 32GB of its predecessor and 64GB of the Switch OLED – but I used all of it up testing just a fraction of the Switch 2’s launch line-up.

 Simply put, Switch 2 game file sizes are way larger than before.
 Mario Kart World weighs in at 23.4GB; the majority of my Switch 1 game collection ate between 2-8GB apiece.